Is a Lasting Power of Attorney a blessing or a threat?

 A retired senior judge at the Court of Protection has published a book on Powers of Attorney.
 The publication has hit the headlines due to the grave concerns the ex-judge has expressed about Lasting Powers of Attorney and the significant potential for financial abuse of vulnerable people.

 According to press reports, the judge suggests that the Ministry of Justice is being “disingenuous” in actively (some would say aggressively) promoting the Lasting Power of Attorney as the best way to deal with the administration of the financial affairs of a person lacking mental capacity and that such documents can be prepared online without the need for any legal advice.
 He states that allowing the process of Deputyship, with the additional level of supervision by the Office of the Public Guardian (OPG) that it brings, would be safer and more appropriate in some cases.

 It cannot be denied that there have been some very unfortunate cases where financial abuse has occurred and vulnerable people have lost significant sums of money.
-We encourage all clients to make lasting powers of attorney (for finance and for health matters), regardless of their age or state of health.
-None of us know when mental incapacity may happen to us.
+We encourage all clients to make a lasting power of attorney (for finance and for health matters), regardless of their age or state of health.
+None of us know when mental incapacity may strike.
 It may be as a result of an accident or sudden illness and not only as a result of the illnesses more common in old age.
-And in advising on LPA’s, (with apologies to Mr Lush) I would probably suggest to my clients that a valid LPA would be a preferable alternative to a Deputyship supervised by the OPG, given that the latter is often a more expensive and cumbersome process.
+A valid Lasting Power of Attorney would for most people be a preferable alternative to a Deputyship supervised by the OPG, given that the latter is often a more expensive and cumbersome process.

 To discuss your requirements for a Lasting Power of Attorney or deputyship, call our FREE helpline on 0808 139 1606 or email us at [email protected]